The U.S. Citizenship Test: Your Guide to the Civics Questions & Answers

 What Kinds of Questions Are on the Test?

-The 100 official civics questions are generally divided into three main categories.
-Here’s a peek at the types of topics covered, with a few examples from each (based on the commonly used 2008 civics test version).
+The civics questions are generally divided into three main categories.
+Here’s a peek at the types of topics covered, with a few examples from each category (based on the commonly used 2008 civics test version).
+Please note that the 2025 Civics Test version has many similar questions, but does include some new/different questions.
+Please ensure that you prepare for the test using questions associated with the correct test version.

 1. American Government This section covers how the U.S. government is set up and how it works.